tytydraco/yessleep/out/Youre_allergic_to_tropulin.md

 Neither of us went back to sleep.
 She eventually brought me to her bed and we laid there until the sun finally peered above the horizon.

-That morning, after scrolling on her computer for a while, Mom told me that she believed the tropbulin was what was causing the night terrors.
+That morning, after scrolling on her computer for a while, Mom told me that she believed the tropulin was what was causing the night terrors.
 She called the doctors and she told me that I wasn’t going to take it anymore.
 I went to sleep the next night in her bed.

 The dreams stopped after that.
 No man in the corner, no father trying to murder me.
 I slept with Mom for about a week before returning to my own room.
 Every morning she would ask me:

 “Any nightmares?”

-When I told her no, she would reply confidently, “It had to have been the tropbulin.”
+When I told her no, she would reply confidently, “It had to have been the tropulin.”

  A couple weeks after the dreams stopped, my mother got a call while we were eating breakfast.
 I didn’t know until later, but it was the police.
 Dad hadn’t shown up to work in two days, so his coworker called for a welfare check.
 He had been found dead in his home.